-Michael currently has television projects in development with Kindle Entertainment, Projector Pictures, Tigerlily and Bombito.
+Michael currently has film and television projects in development with Kindle Entertainment, Balloon, Projector Pictures, Tigerlily and Bombito.

-Michael’s radio drama, The End of the World, airs on BBC Radio Scotland in November.
+Michael’s radio drama, The End of the World, aired on BBC Radio Scotland in November.

 As a youth worker, Michael set up and ran Trans Youth Glasgow.

 Michael is passionate about telling rich, authentic stories about queer and working class lives and culture.